Finding and arranging

 Procedure for the internship

-- Contact the internship coordinator of your first specialisation in time to arrange your internship, i.e. at least 8 weeks before an internship abroad.
+- Please, contact the internship coordinator of your first focus in time to arrange your internship, i.e. at least 8 weeks before an internship abroad.

-- The internship coordinator of your first specialisation sends his or her approval to you and the curriculum coordinator: drs.
-Jasper de Bruin.
+- The internship coordinator of your first focus sends his or her approval to you and the curriculum coordinator.

-- Have your internship agreement signed by the internship coordinator of your first specialisation and, if applicable, of the external employer involved.
+- Have your internship agreement signed by the internship coordinator of your first focus and, if applicable, of the external employer involved.

 Make sure three copies are made of the signed form: one for the internship coordinator, one for the external employer and one for you.